 Botanical Name: Digitaria

-Surprisingly, crabgrass plants are indeed edible.
+Surprisingly, this plant is indeed edible.
 And, it is actually cultivated in some areas, most notably Germany and Poland where it is considered a grain crop.
 The seeds are milled and used as flour.
 An internet search results in several crabgrass recipes for you to savor.
 Also, it is used as fodder for farm animals.
+So, crabgrass isn’t always considered a bad thing.

 Crabgrass is propagated from seeds.
 It is a very prolific seed producer.
 One plant can produce up to 150,000 seeds!
-As a result, it is important to remove or kill the plants before seeds are produced.
+As a result, it is important to remove or kill the plants prior to seed production.
 The seeds generally fall near the mother plant.
-However, it can be picked up and spread by birds, animals, and especially the lawn mower.
+However, birds and animals contribute to the spread of seeds across your lawn.
+Your lawn mower also spreads them.

 Here are several ways how to control crabgrass and other weeds, too: